yonkahlon/Zenject/README.md

 - Changed FacadeFactory to inherit from IFactory
 - Changed GlobalCompositionRoot to initialize using Unity's new [RuntimeInitializeOnLoadMethod] attribute
 - Added easier ability to validate specific scenes from the command line outside of Unity
-- Added AutoBindInstaller class and ZenjectAutoBinding attribute to make it easier to add MonoBehaviours that start in the scene to the container
+- Added AutoBindInstaller class and ZenjectBinding attribute to make it easier to add MonoBehaviours that start in the scene to the container
 - Added optional parameter to the [Inject] attribute to specify which container to retrieve from in the case of nested containers
 - Fixed some unity-specific bind commands to play more nicely with interfaces